Triage

 A Maintainer will check the Pull Request for validity.

-There are no priorities or severities applied to Pull Requests.
+There is no priority or severity applied to Pull Requests.

 A valid Pull Request is on-topic, well-formatted, contains expected information, does not depend on an unmerged Pull Request, and does not violate the code of conduct.